Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

     git clone <url> <path>
     ```

-    Where &lt;url&gt; and &lt;path&gt; come from the actual section of the .gitmodule you are processing.
+    ...where &lt;url&gt; and &lt;path&gt; come from the actual section of the .gitmodule you are processing.
 When you have processed a section, check if there are more submodules to process by executing:

     ```
     find . –name .gitmodules